a-sabagh/RNG-isUC/readme.md

 # rng-isuc
 Contributors: asabagh
-Tags: rng, post viewed, recent post viewed
-Requires at least: 4.0
+Tags: rng, a post viewed, a recent post viewed Requires at least: 4.0
 Tested up to: 5.1
 Stable tag: 4.1